ykotseruba/cvml_search/README.md

  ```

 ### How to use
-Before first use, run `make` to initialize the database:
+Before the first use, run `make` to initialize the database:
 ```
 make up
 ```

-Run in terminal:
+To start the app locally, in terminal:

 ```
 ./serve.sh